 If you or a loved one is injured in a pedestrian accident in or near Reno, Benson & Bingham Accident Injury Lawyers, LLC can help you determine your eligibility to file a personal injury lawsuit and seek compensation.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 We can contact experts and negotiate with insurance companies to see that you receive compensation for the full cost of your injuries.
-The first consultation is always free; contact us online or by calling (702) 382-9797.
+The first consultation is always free; contact us online or by calling (775) 600-6000.